temporalio/sdk-ruby/README.md

 activities to complete, so if a long-running activity does not at least respect cancellation, the shutdown may never complete.

+If a worker was initialized with a `graceful_shutdown_timeout` option then a cancellation will be issued for every running activity after the set timeout.
+The bahaviour is mostly identical to a server requested cancellation and should be handled accordingly.
+More on this in [Heartbeating and Cancellation](#heartbeating-and-cancellation).

 ### Activities

 #### Definition